The Ultimate Guide to Canadian-Made Household Products: Buy Local, Support Canadian Businesses (UPDATE MARCH 5, 2025)

 Home & Bedding

-• Au Lit Fine Linens – Luxury Canadian bedding
+• Au Lit Fine Linens, Cottonwood, Tonic Living – Canadian home textiles and bedding.

-• Milk Jar Candle Co. – Handmade soy candles from Alberta
+• Milk Jar Candle Co., Vancouver Candle Co. – Hand-poured Canadian candles.

 Home Improvement & Hardware